ffagerholm/melody-generator/README.md

 The code uses [mido](https://mido.readthedocs.io/en/latest/) for handling MIDI, and [TensorFlow Magenta](https://magenta.tensorflow.org/) for the machine-learning models.

 > **NOTE** A Magenta Melody RNN model is required to run the application.
-Pretrained models can be dowloaded from [here](https://github.com/magenta/magenta/tree/master/magenta/models/melody_rnn#pre-trained).
+Pre-trained models can be downloaded from [here](https://github.com/magenta/magenta/tree/master/magenta/models/melody_rnn#pre-trained).
 The downloaded models should be placed in the `models` directory.
 This app uses the `basic_rnn` model by default and expects it to be found as `models/basic_rnn.mag`.

 ## Usage